sheodox/projectlaunch.nvim/README.md

 This is a [Neovim](https://neovim.io/) plugin for running commands in your project.
 Have a bunch of commands you need to run to boot a site and kick off some build processes?
 Make a command group for them and start them all at once!

+For Nodejs projects this will also list your `package.json` file's scripts to be run.
+I'm open to PRs adding support for more languages/ecosystem specific command registries.

 _This currently requires a fairly new version of Neovim 0.7.0 for the Lua autocmd API._

 https://user-images.githubusercontent.com/3468630/159603708-0045b827-4c51-42d6-afbe-28362f391989.mp4